 25 Best Podcasts Episodes Of All Time

-There are more than 48 million podcast episodes out there, which means that if you're new to the podcasting world, it might be hard to understand where to start your journey.
 That's why we've picked the absolute best podcast episodes that have already won the hearts of thousands of listeners.
-So if you were wondering which are those couple of podcast episodes that are worth spending your evening with, here you go:
+So if you were wondering which are those couple of podcast episodes are worth spending your evening with, here's your list!

 blog-text-banner-1

-25 Best Podcast Episodes to Check Out
+25 Best Podcast Episodes of All Time

 1) Avante-Garde All the Time -"The Sound of Silence"

-"Hear melodies are sweet, but those unheard are sweeter.
+"Hear melodies are sweet, but those unheard are sweeter."

-"This is a quote from John Keats with which Craig Dworkin starts his paper titled "Unheard Music," where he takes us through a tour of experimental sound works, all of which are singular samples of conceptual art.
+This is a quote from John Keats with which Craig Dworkin starts his paper titled "Unheard Music," where he takes us through a tour of experimental sound works, all of which are singular samples of conceptual art.
 But what the host and poet Kenneth Goldsmith does, is he takes the paper and tests whether it will hold up if materialized in audio format.
-As Goldsmith mentions: "The funny thing about Craig's paper is that it shouldn't hold up because it's all about the conceptual music, where the idea of it might be more interesting than the actual listening to it."
-The truth is, though, that this odd episode of Avante Garde All the Time podcast is actually a curious pastime and a true gem for all the experimental art-lovers.
-You get to hear the old tapes of all those bizarre sound works, which take you into the mystical world of the avant-garde.

-So if you're curious to hear how Marilyn Monroe's speech would sound if the actual speech were removed or want to listen to a couple of seconds of pure silence from Alphone Allais' "Marche funèbre pour les funérailles d'un grand homme sourd" (1897), this episode is just for you.
 Don't make the volume too high, though; there are a bunch of unexpected, high-pitched sounds that can seem unexpected.
 And if you love it, don't forget to check out also other episodes of the podcast, where Goldsmith goes through the selections from UbuWeb of sound poetry, outsider art, experimental film, and, as he calls it, "all things avant-garde."

 2) Radiolab - "Colors"